eimhinr/eimhinr.github.io/eimhin-cv.md

 ### Archilogic • Product Manager • *11/2022 - Present*

-- Managed product roadmap for Editor, Data Services, and Customer Onboarding during the growth phase.
+- Managed product roadmap for Editor, Data Services, and Customer Onboarding verticals.
+Defined, gathered and analyzeed metrics to drive decision-making and inform OKRs.
 - Led product feature discovery, requirements gathering, and authored PRDs to drive product development.
 Collaborated with Sales, Customer Support, and other product teams to balance growth features and core product development.
 - Delivered new planar graph data structure and compatible Editor 4.0 modelling platform.
 Supported users with advanced tools, resulting in a 2.5x increase in data conversion quality and a 1.8x reduction in conversion times.
 - Conducted daily standups and weekly backlog refinement calls to ensure alignment and progress within the remote first, agile team in 2 week cycles over rolling 6 committed backlog week cycles.